prakharmrsl/easypcceo.github.io/pages/gaming-keypad/gaming-keypad.md

 The benefits of a gaming keypad cannot be overstated:

 * **Ergonomic Design:** Most gaming keypads have been designed to provide a more comfortable alternative to a traditional gaming keyboard.
 Gaming keypads reduce fatigue after hours of gameplay.
-Moreover, they can be a safer way to play video games – that is, gaming keypads are more ergonomic, reducing the risk of hand injury that can occur from gaming for a prolonged period of time.
+Moreover, they can be a safer way to play video games – that is, gaming keypads are more [ergonomic](https://www.merriam-webster.com/dictionary/ergonomics){: target="_blank"}, reducing the risk of hand injury that can occur from gaming for a prolonged period of time.

 * **Smaller Form Factor:** If you want more desk space, or you're looking for a device that can comfortably rest on your lap, you'll probably find a gaming keypad incredibly beneficial.

-* **Controls at Your Finger Tips:** All of the buttons on a gaming keypad are laid out in a manner that allows you to easily access each button without having to strain your hand your reach too far.
+* **Controls at Your Finger Tips:** All of the buttons on a gaming keypad are laid out in a manner that allows you to easily access each one without having to strain your hand or reach too far.

 ## [Razer Tartarus Chroma Expert RGB Gaming Keypad](https://amzn.to/2ul8WpM){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2ul8WpM"><img class="img-right img-small" alt="Razer Tartarus Chroma Expert RGB Gaming Keypad" src="/img/gaming-keypad/razer-tartarus.png" /></a>